Team-Aston-Martin-Henz/Cyberacer/README.md

 3. Make commits, propose pull requests.

 ### Note:
-1. To maintain consistency and ease of development process, please ahere to the following directory structures:
+1. To maintain consistency and ease of development process, please adhere to the following directory structures:

 > #### Folder: Asset
 > - 000 Asset: To store external assets imported.
 Asset categories can be further extended.